Roanoke County Police Department seeking more minorities to become officers

 "They are not falling off in any different part of the application process more than any other applicant.
 We generally tend to lose most of our applicants in the background process or the psychological evaluation process," Butts said.

-They're hoping for a good showing of people who are interesting in working in law enforcement at the forum Wednesday.
+They're hoping for a good showing of people who are interested in working in law enforcement at the forum Wednesday.

 Copyright 2019 by WSLS 10 - All rights reserved.